metametadata/clj-fakes/docs/user-guide.md

 For the list of all available assertion functions see [Assertions](#assertions).

-There's a quirk when Java interface method is faked: you will need to use its string representation in `method`/`method-*`:
+There's a quirk when Java interface or ClojureScript `Object` method is faked: you will need to use its string representation in `method`/`method-*`:

 ```clj